 Before India’s independence, most of the places were covered with green forests, but with industrial development and as the population grew, deforestation increased, and wildlife began to suffer extinction.
 It called upon the need to give attention to nature, and the government started to conserve the wildlife, among which they tried to reserve the most famous Royal Bengal Tiger.
 From then, the Ranthambore National Park was declared to be one of the tiger conservation programs instigated in 1973.

 Before the end of the imperial era, the ground was the elusive hunting area for the Maharajas of Jaipur.
-Tourists come here to explore the deep forest by jeep safari.
+Tourists come here to explore the deep forest by gypsy safari.
 You can obtain the safari by Ranthambore Safari Booking before entering the park.

 You will be surprised to know that due to lockdown and the Covid-19 pandemic, many rare species were captured by the forest cameras.
 The less tourist influence in the park remained closed for a continuous 5-7 months; the species could move freely and independently enough to creep in the forest.